rjspencer/docs/api.md

 ### Returning a specific blog post

 id
-:	the ID of the blog entry to return
+:	the id of the blog entry to return

-	possible values are any blog entry ID that belongs to the authenticated account
+	possible values are any blog id that belongs to the authenticated account

 	no default